hexaitos/theriodex/README.md

 Icons: [Iconoir](https://iconoir.com/)

-_Support the creators:_ If using the fonts or icons, consider purchasing or donating to the original creators rather than extracting them from Theriodex.
+> **Support the original creators!** Please consider donating to / buying the fonts and icons used in Theriodex if you are a frequent vistor of theriodex.net or if you wish to host it yourself.

 ## Copyright